Author: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria

-An EM diagnosis often requires a combination of clinical gestalt, history and exam findings, vital signs, and knowledge of specific test characteristics and pre-test probabilities.
+An EM diagnosis often requires a combination of clinical gestalt, history and exam findings, vital signs, and knowledge of specific test characteristics and pretest probability.
 For the example patient, the chief complaint, history, and vital signs alone are likely to lead away from the correct diagnosis.
-ED physicians rely heavily on certain tests, and it is very important to understand the performance and reliability/limitations of those tests.
-In addition, the tests must be interpreted in light of the patient’s risk factors, the prevalence of disease in the surrounding population, and the pre-test probability.
+ED physicians rely heavily on certain tests, and it is very important to understand their performance, reliability, and limitations.
+In addition, the results of those tests must be interpreted in light of the patient’s risk factors, the prevalence of disease in the surrounding population, and the pretest probability.

 In the above example, the first ECG was obtained at an outlying facility.
 A review of that ECG yields the same interpretation given by the first physician who saw the patient: normal sinus rhythm, non-specific ST wave flattening, no acute injury pattern.
 An ECG is an example of a test that captures a moment in time; it is conceptually similar to comparing a photograph with a video clip.
-The ECG is static (one point in time), while a more accurate assessment of a patient’s cardiac status would be dynamic (12 lead ST segment monitoring – not commonly available).
-Knowing the ECG is a static test, one can obtain several ECG’s over time, especially if there is a clinical change in the patient’s condition, knowing that the test is reflecting a ‘snapshot ‘of a potentially evolving process.
+While a more accurate assessment of a patient’s cardiac status would be continuous 12 lead ST segment monitoring, this is not commonly available.
+Repeating ECGs over time, especially with changes in patient condition, can be an excellent way to evaluate evolving processes that were not evident at the initial presentation.

 - Clinical signs and symptoms of deep vein thrombosis (DVT) (3 points)